bergren2/konigsberg-ruby/README.md

 Rubyist](http://www.manning.com/black3/) since it will give you the tools you need to tackle Project Euler problems.

+## Tests

+Since this is an ongoing project, I wanted to be able to safely refactor without needing to constantly refer to the Project Euler website.
+Hence, unit tests!

+    $ ruby tests.rb

 ## License

 See LICENSE for details.